mahuntington/panpsychism/unit_02/w06d04/homework/README.md

 "Commit 7: The user has a custom page or is redirected to the login if their name isn't set to the session. "
 <hr>

+FROM MATT"S LESSON
+Install and reqire `bcrypt`

+Hash a string using bcrypt.

+Reminder on how to has a password string using bcrypt:
+`req.session.password = bcrypt.hashSync(req.params.password, bcrypt.genSaltSync(10));`

 ////////////////////////////////////////////